Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/proposal/management.md

 #### Electrical
 - Complete code for RGB LED
 - Fully change from IC to discrete boost
-- Testing the code by connecting oscilloscope to board and measuring voltages

 #### Week 4
+Final changes before project output submission

 #### Mechanical
-- Final changes before project output submission
+- Produce and assemble final product

+#### Electrical
-- Any further improvements on code
+- Explore further improvements on code above and beyond the brief
-- Fix any errors in manufacturing and
+- Test the discrete boost on the PCB by measuring output voltage using oscilloscope
+- Test combined system of WS8212 driven by discrete boost power system